Deathhit/MyGoodDoggoApp/README.md

 # MyGoodDoggoApp
-A demo application for the single state MVVM template.
+A template application for the UDF structure with StatePackage.
 # The Dog Api
 This project requires an api key from [The Dog Api](https://www.thedogapi.com/) to function normally.
 Replace the value of the metadata with your api key.